nxt-insurance/nxt_state_machine/README.md

 # NxtStateMachine

 ## TODO
-- Do not transform states to strings and inverse the interface to tansition.from.name?
-- Change callback interface to accept a method as first argument instead of run?
-- Namespace for multiple machines is kind of cool (Would namespace events, maybe state as well)
 - Test :around_transition callback chain for all integrations
 - What about inheritance? => What would be the expected behaviour? (dup vs. no dup) => Might also make sense to walk the ancestors chain and collect configure blocks => This might be super flexible as we could apply these in amend / reset mode => Probably would be best to have :amend_configuration and :reset_configuration methods on the state_machine
 - Reevaluate the return value of the transition?
 What would you expect?
-- Add method to walk a path ? => Could this be done with the pipeline?!
 - Write implementations for Hash, AttrAccessor

 ```ruby